Gauge and Averaging in Gravitational Self-force: Equation of Motion

 with $\Sigma^i$ odd-parity, $\Sigma^i(t,-\vec{n})=-\Sigma^i(t,\vec{n})$.
 I will refer to gauge transformations of the above form as parity-regular transformations, and I will define parity-regular gauges as those that are related to the gauge of section \ref{sec:dM} by a parity-regular transformation.
-If equation \eqref{xi} gives the general transformation preserving our assumptions (as we believe), then it follows that parity-regular gauges are the general class allowed by our assumptions plus the parity condition $C_{ij}(t,-\vec{n})=C_{ij}(t,\vec{n})$.
-It is easy to check that the Lorenz gauge is parity-regular.
-The analysis of \cite{barack-ori-gauge} gives some evidence that the Regge-Wheeler gauge conditions of Schwarzschild are compatible with parity-regularity.
-In \cite{k} it was checked that a modified radiation gauge of Kerr is parity-regular.
+We believe that parity-regular gauges are the general class allowed by our assumptions plus the parity condition, except possibly in trivial cases.
+Thus we believe that one may check if a given gauge is parity-regular by checking that the metric perturbation takes the form \eqref{g1} with $C_{ij}(t,-\vec{n})=C_{ij}(t,\vec{n})$.
+However, absent a complete proof of the assertions in \cite{gralla-wald-gaugenote}, one must instead check that the gauge vector relating to a known-parity-regular gauge is of the form \eqref{xi-parity}.
+At the end of this section I discuss the parity-regularity of some common gauge choices.

 Under a change of gauge of the form \eqref{xi-parity}, the near-zone background coordinates change by $\bar{x}'^i=\bar{x}^i + c^i(t_0) + \Sigma^i(t_0,\vec{n}) + O(1/\bar{r})$.
 Using equation \eqref{changeZ}, we see that the deviation $Z^i(t_0)$ changes by $c^i(t_0)$, as noted in the previous section.
 We may express this in terms of the gauge vector $\xi^\mu$ by taking an angle-average over a small constant-$r$ sphere,\footnote{We could equivalently express $\delta Z^i$ as an average over a circle or over two antipodal points, since these averages all agree for a ``constant plus odd parity'' function.
 The entire derivation of the equation of motion could then proceed unchanged, so that the self-force in fact may equivalently be written as the average of the bare force over a (constant geodesic distance) sphere, circle, or pair of points.}